How to Delete Your Twitter Account Permanently [December 2020]

 On this page, you should see the option to Deactivate your account in the lower right corner.
 Go ahead and select it.

-After that, Twitter will confirm that you are ready to deactivate your account and will walk you through what happens when you deactivate your account.
+After that, Twitter will ask if are ready to deactivate your account and will walk you through what happens when you confirm your decision.
 If everything looks good to you, go ahead and select Deactivate.

 Deleting your account for Twitter on the iPhone app is pretty similar to how it is on a desktop computer.
 First, open the Twitter app and make sure that you are logged in to the right account.